pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

     Title: Joss Whedon, the word Feminist
-    Date: 2013-11-18T20:21:28
+    Date: 2013-12-04T12:21:28
-    Tags: DRAFT, culture, essay
+    Tags: culture, essay

-**\[Disclaimer: I benefit from virtually every type of privilege society grants: namely, I'm White-presenting, cis, male, straight, thin, well-off, etc. Privileged people talking about movements aiming to equal the playing field are often [fraught with peril][8] and questions over to what degree I should involve myself in conversations like this are [pretty open][9], so take the below with this in mind.
-I couldn't find the original, but remember my reproduction of [this handy flowchart][1] just to be clear.\]**
+\[Disclaimer: I benefit from virtually every type of privilege society grants: namely, I'm White-presenting, cis, male, straight, thin, well-off, etc. Privileged people talking about movements aiming to equal the playing field are often [fraught with peril][8] and questions over to what degree I should involve myself in conversations like this are [pretty open][9], so take the below with this in mind.
+I couldn't find the original, but remember this reproduction of [this handy flowchart][1] just to be clear.\]

 Some folks on my Facebook feed are angry that some feminists are angry that Joss Whedon [said some silly things][22] about feminism the other day.
 [Here][2] [are][21]